JayeMcC/LaravelTest/README.md

 Things out of scope that I did anyway:

 Front end setup history:
-There was no mention of a front end, but I figured it would be nicer to test the features and flow as a user.
+There was no mention of a front end, but I figured it would be nice to test the features and flow as a user too.
 I opted for some react content as that's your current stack.
+I would have opted for an SPA, but that would have been more complex.

 ```
 php artisan ui react --auth